biotoolscoders/deeprho/README.md

 # DeepRho
+DeepRho: software accompanyment for "DeepRho: Accurate Estimation of Recombination Rate from Inferred Genealogies using Deep Learning", Haotian Zhang and Yufeng Wu, manuscript, 2021.

 `deeprho` is an open-source software developed for per-base recombination rate estimation from inferred genealogies using deep learning. `deeprho` makes estimates based on LD patterns and genealogical patterns inferred by *RENT+*[1].

 ---